bezlin6mechminerz/markupsafe/README.rst

 ------

 The Pallets organization develops and supports MarkupSafe and other libraries that use it.
-In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.
+To grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.